iMayK/SCUD4ICL/README.md

 ---

+Prompts to decompose instances, generations are available in prompts/

-Code will be released shortly!
+Code(updates) will be released shortly!